math0ne/drupal-orgmode/README.markdown

-A drupal module and some associates elisp code that will allow you to manage drupal content in emacs org-mode, be aware that if you use this module to manage a content type, you cannot make any changes to that content through drupal.
+A drupal module and some associated elisp code that will allow you to manage drupal content in emacs org-mode, be aware that if you use this module to manage a content type, you cannot make any changes to that content through drupal.

 FEATURES